 At Analox, our array of gas analyzers and detection systems significantly contributes to advancing process analysis and ensuring site and staff safety.
 Amid this evolving landscape, indoor farming stands out as a beacon of innovation and sustainability.
-As we delve into various sectors, we see how gas analyzers play a pivotal role.
+As we delve into various sectors, we see how gas monitors in agriculture play a pivotal role.

-Horticulture, responsible for providing delicious crops like tomatoes and peppers, has now expanded its horizons to encompass medicinal resources like cannabis.
+Horticulture is responsible for providing a vast array of edible crops, and has expanded to encompass medicinal resources such as cannabis.
 Cannabis-derived pharmaceuticals and CBD oil hold the potential to alleviate conditions such as cancer, arthritis, anxiety, Parkinson’s, Alzheimer’s, and chronic pain.
 Horticulture relies on carbon dioxide (CO2) enrichment, elevating CO2 levels to expedite photosynthesis and bolster crop growth, thereby enhancing both yield and profitability.

 It is critical to know when the carbon dioxide (CO2) levels reach the optimal amount but it is also important to ensure they reduce to a safe level before staff enter the greenhouse to tend to the crops.
 Installing a carbon dioxide (CO2) monitor protects your team from this toxic gas.

 Carbon dioxide (CO2) enrichment is a well-known technique used by indoor farmers and cultivators to boost plant growth and increase yields.
 While CO2 is essential for photosynthesis and plant growth, it’s important to realize that using it incorrectly can lead to potential hazards for people working in or around these facilities.